guest271314/native-messaging-espeak-ng/README.md

 <h6>Dynamically set "externally_connectable" and "web_accessible_resources"</h6>

 `manifest.json` is set by default to one match pattern, `"https://*.github.com/*"`.
-To write the current active Tab URL match pattern in `"matches"` array of `"externally_connectable"` and `"web_accessible_resources"` by click the extension icon, select `native-messaging-espeak-ng` extension directory, and grant permission to edit files in the folder using [File System Access](https://wicg.github.io/file-system-access) API.
+To write the current active Tab URL match pattern in `"matches"` array of `"externally_connectable"` and `"web_accessible_resources"`, click the extension icon, select `native-messaging-espeak-ng` extension directory, and grant permission to edit files in the folder using [File System Access](https://wicg.github.io/file-system-access) API.

 <h5>References</h5>